pomm-project/Foundation/README.md

     ]);
 ```

-For convenience, it exists two `SessionBuilder`, one that just creates a blank session and the other that registers all poolers and clients needed for foundation to work:
+For convenience, there are two `SessionBuilder`s, one that just creates a blank session and the other that registers all poolers and clients needed for foundation to work:

  * `PommProject\Foundation\Session\SessionBuilder` vanilla session builder.
  * `PommProject\Foundation\SessionBuilder` full featured session builder.

 ## Tests

 This package uses Atoum as unit test framework.
 The tests are located in `sources/tests`.
-The test suite needs to access the database to ensure read and write operations are made in a consistent manner.
+The test suite needs to access the database to ensure that read and write operations are made in a consistent manner.
 You need to set up a database for that and fill the `sources/tests/config.php` file with the according DSN.
 For convenience, Foundation provides two classes that extend `Atoum` with a `Session`:

  * `PommProject\Foundation\Tester\VanillaSessionAtoum`
  * `PommProject\Foundation\Tester\FoundationSessionAtoum`

-Make your test class to extend one of these will grant them with a `buildSession` method that returns a newly created session.
-Clients of these classe must implement a `initializeSession(Session $session)` method (even a blank one).
+Making your test class to extend one of these will grant them with a `buildSession` method that returns a newly created session.
+Clients of these classes must implement a `initializeSession(Session $session)` method (even a blank one).
 It is often a good idea to provide a fixture class as a session client, this method is the right place to register it.